apache/accumulo-website/_docs-2/administration/in-depth-install.md

 active tserver.
 With the [table.suspend.duration] set to > 0, a tablet will go from HOSTED to SUSPENDED when the tserver goes offline.
 The tablets will stay SUSPENDED until the tserver comes back online or, if the [table.suspend.duration] has passed.
-If the table.suspend.duration has passed before the tserver has returned, it will the become UNASSIGNED and eligible for reassignment by the Manager.
+If the table.suspend.duration has passed before the tserver has returned, it will then become UNASSIGNED and eligible for reassignment by the Manager.
 If a tablet is UNASSIGNED it will not enter the SUSPENDED state.

 It is important not to choose too large a value for [table.suspend.duration], as during this time,